nikolailehbrink/retail/README.md

 </p>
 <br/>

+> [!TIP]
+> If you want to try out this template with Tailwind CSS v4.0 Beta, you can do so by switching to the [`tailwind-v4` branch](https://github.com/nikolailehbrink/retail/tree/tailwind-v4) .

 ## Why

 When I first started using the [official Remix template with Vite](https://github.com/remix-run/remix/tree/main/templates/remix), it lacked built-in support for Tailwind CSS.
 Setting up a new project meant repeatedly installing and configuring it manually.
 To streamline this process, I created my own starter template: **ReTail** (Remix + Tailwind).